Sigint-141-12/Sigint-141-12/README.md

 # Hello, I'm Tom 👋
-I'm a Bioanalytical Scientist :pill: studying to become a Data Scientist :computer:
+I'm a Bioanalytical Scientist :pill: and a Data Scientist :computer:

 ### Intro
 Answering questions using data has always been my favourite part of bioanalysis;